Harsha1651/Fake-News-Detection-/README.md

 ## Objectives

+### Accurate Classification:
-###Accurate Classification:<br> Achieve high accuracy in distinguishing between fake and real news articles.
+Achieve high accuracy in distinguishing between fake and real news articles.
+### Real-time Detection:
-###Real-time Detection:<br> Provide timely identification of fake news for immediate action and mitigation.
+  Provide timely identification of fake news for immediate action and mitigation.
+### Explainability:
-###Explainability: <br>Ensure the model's decisions are transparent and interpretable by users.
+  Ensure the model's decisions are transparent and interpretable by users.
+### Scalability:
-###Scalability: <br>Design the system to handle large volumes of news articles efficiently.
+  Design the system to handle large volumes of news articles efficiently.
+### Robustness:
-###Robustness: <br>Maintain performance across different news sources, topics, and formats.
+  Maintain performance across different news sources, topics, and formats.

 Download the dataset from "https://www.kaggle.com/datasets/bhavikjikadara/fake-news-detection"<br>